 - Faculty are nationally recognized experts in sub-disciplinary nutrition fields.

 - Most courses are taught by Ph.D. faculty who are Registered Dietitians.

 NOTE: Completion of this M.S. in Nutrition and Dietetics program alone does not result in the attainment of the registered dietitian (RD) designation, nor eligibility to take the registration exam.

-*Transfer credit may be considered for coursework completed prior to admission, with exclusion of FNS 678: Research Methods.
+*Transfer credit may be considered for coursework completed prior to admission, with exclusion of NDS 678: Research Methods.
 Due to the content of the M.S.N.D.
-Research Methods course, courses offered at other institutions do not sufficiently prepare the student for the FNS 798/799 capstone experience.
+Research Methods course, courses offered at other institutions do not sufficiently prepare the student for the NDS 798/799 capstone experience.

 Degree at a Glance

 Delivery: Fully Online.

 Credits: 31 – 37 (Depending on plan option).

 Degree Awarded: Master of Science in Nutrition & Dietetics.

 *On-campus graduation ceremony available.